Citizenship Amendment Act protests: Overseas

 The first anti-CAA protests in Europe were held outside the High Commission of India in London, on 14 December 2019.
 On 16 December, students at University of Edinburgh in the United Kingdom demonstrated their protest against the Act.
 The university and College Union, Edinburgh had released a statement in solidarity condemning the brutal inflictions exercised by state police on the students of various universities in the country who were protesting against the Act.

 On 20 December 2019, students from various universities in the Netherlands protested against the Act and the National Register of Citizens in front of the Indian Embassy at The Hague.
 Around 300 students from University of Leiden, University of Groningen, and Erasmus University assembled in a peaceful protest by reading the Preamble to the Constitution of India and anti-CAA slogans.
 Till date, four protests were held in front of the embassy by the Indian diaspora living in the Netherlands.

 Protests were also held in Berlin, Germany and Zurich, Switzerland with Berlin even seeing a protest march from the Brandenburg Gate till the Indian embassy.

-On 21 December 2019, around a hundred students and professionals of Indian origin living in Munich, Germany gathered at the memorial to the White Rose Movement outside the Ludwig Maximilian University of Munich (LMU) and protested against the CAA, NRC, and the police action against the students of Jamia Millia Islamia and Aligarh Muslim University.
+On 21 December 2019, around a hundred students and professionals of Indian origin living in Munich, Germany gathered at the memorial to the White Rose Movement outside LMU Munich and protested against the CAA, NRC, and the police action against the students of Jamia Millia Islamia and Aligarh Muslim University.

 Diverse voices from France too, joined in for anti-CAA, anti-NRC protests.
 A letter of solidarity with protests in India and condemning the citizenship legislation, signed by hundreds of students and other professionals including eminent writers like Shumona Sinha, Amit Chaudhuri, musicians- Jean-Philippe Rykiel, Prabhu Edouard et al. preceded a planned mass protest gathering.
 On 4 January 2020, peaceful and song-filled protests by students, educationists and others from the Indian and foreign diaspora were held at Parvis du Trocadéro in Paris and also in front of the Indian Embassy, Paris despite facing the irk of some local BJP supporters.

 On 14 January, more than 500 people gathered outside the Indian embassy in London to protest against the CAA.
 In Berlin, Germany more than 200 people join the protest march against CAA, NRC, JNU attack on 19 January.
 The march was led by the Indian diaspora and started at the Brandenburg Gate and ended at the Indian Embassy.